Your storage controller is a container that follows around your workloads, very different than Yet Another Scale out Storage System (“!YASSS”).

 OpenSource Cafe for free WiFi and chai/coffee or

-book it for your community meeting.
+book it for your community meetings.

 With wonderful and really helpful community and developers, I found it easier to get to know OpenEBS a lot better.
 I found OpenEBS to be really easy to use as a software defined storage for cloud native applications.